aaronguillen/aes-java/README.md

 the hexCode method, I, irresponibly, don't know where I got it from.
 I can tell you it's not original and that I found it somewhere on the Internet.

+Also NOTE:
+I'm not sure with what version of Java I developed this.
+Here is (possibly) The NetBeans version information:

+Product Version: NetBeans IDE 7.4 (Build 201310111528)
+Updates: NetBeans IDE is updated to version NetBeans 7.4 Patch 3
+Java: 1.7.0_51; Java HotSpot(TM) 64-Bit Server VM 24.51-b03
+Runtime: Java(TM) SE Runtime Environment 1.7.0_51-b13
+System: Windows 8 version 6.2 running on amd64; Cp1252; en_US (nb)

+NOTE: This older version of NetBeans seems to think that Windows 10 is Windows 8.

+I pulled this code from an old email I sent a friend with this code as an attachment.
+It's possible that I developed on a different machine than my usual development machine.